 Elkmont Daisy Town and Appalachian Club

-The largest attraction at Elkmont is “Daisy Town”, the original street and homes of the members of the Appalachian club were built here.
-While definitely showing it’s age, many of the original homes still stand.
+The largest attraction at Elkmont is "Daisy Town", the original street and homes of the members of the Appalachian club were built here.
+While definitely showing its age, many of the original homes still stand.
 The Great Smoky Mountains National Park is currently in the process of fully restoring the 19 homes in Daisy town.
 A number of them are done, and many in progress.
 These include the Levi Trentham cabin, built in 1830, the "Adamless Eden" children's play house, and the Appalachian Club.

 Elkmont Wonderland Hotel

 The Wonderland Hotel was built in 1912, and contained 50 rooms.
 The hotel had many balconies, and a good hillside location, so guests had premium views of the surrounding mountains.

 Membership to the Appalachian Club was very exclusive, and many people were denied membership.
 As a result, rejected members got together, and purchased the hotel, along with land surrounding it.
 This became the Wonderland Club in 1919.
 Around 10 cottages were built by members on the property.

 In 2005, the hotel structure collapsed due to a structural failure.
 The heavily damaged areas were removed, leaving only the main Annex and a chimney.
 The Annex later caught fire, and all that remains today is the chimney and foundation.

 The hotel site is on the left along Elkmont Rd prior to reaching the campground.
 You'll see a small parking area and an old road leading up to the top of a flat, wooded hill.
 The old stairway leading up from the railroad is also still there, along the entry road.

 One of the big attractions to Elkmont is the Campground.
 Elkmont Campground is located on the site of the old Lumber Company mill and railroad transfer point.